New Salutation: "Are You in Lille?" (For Series Mania)

 Overall, this 2025 event is expected to welcome 4,600 participants — more than last year’s record 4,000 delegates from 60 countries.

 Above, scenes from Lille.
-Top left: Inter Medya’s Beatriz Cea Okan, Hasret Okan, and Sinem Aliskan; Just for Entertainment Distribution’s Alex Avon and Zoé Crabtree; Francesco Capurro, director of Series Mania Forum; Netflix’s elaborate presentation; the “From Co-Production to Distribution” panel with Lisa Kramer, Paramount Global Content Distribution and Lindsey Martin (center), CBS Studios; the exhibitors’ list board; VideoAge‘s floor presence.
+Top left: Inter Medya’s Beatriz Cea Okan, Hasret Okan, and Sinem Aliskan; Just for Entertainment Distribution’s Alex Avon and Zoé Crabtree; Francesco Capurro, director of Series Mania Forum; Netflix’s elaborate presentation; the “From Co-Production to Distribution” panel with Lisa Kramer, Paramount Global Content Distribution and Lindsey Martin (center), CBS Studios; the exhibitors’ list; VideoAge‘s floor presence.

 Leave A Comment